Win a 2004 Mazdaspeed Miata — The Only Factory-Turbo Miata Ever Built

 GiveawayCars estimates the 2004 Mazda MX-5 Miata Mazdaspeed at about $15,000.
 IMPORTANT CONFLICT.
 The official #TMDAILY2 rules list the prize as a '2004 Mazda Miata' with an ARV of $10,000 plus a separate $1,000 cash — but the marketing describes it as a genuine Mazdaspeed (factory turbo, 178 hp, 1 of 4,000).
 A real…

-Who is running the 2004 Mazda MX-5 Miata Mazdaspeed giveaway?
+Who ran the 2004 Mazda MX-5 Miata Mazdaspeed giveaway?

-It is run by Tummala Motors.
+It was run by Tummala Motors.
 GiveawayCars is an independent directory and is not the sponsor.

 Keep Browsing